yogeshmpandey/yogeshmpandey.github.io/_posts/2017-01-09-Solo-Cycling-Gurgaon-t0-Faridabad.md

 >2 more to go

+After 2.5 hours of the ride.
+Finallly reached Faridabad.
+I was a great ride.

 <img src="http://i.imgur.com/caoMRGv.jpg" alt="Vroom">

 >Elevation Gain

-It was the first weekend of the year.
-I woke up at around 6am.
-It was Raining Outside and temperature was very low.